-- A. Testing Agency: Engage a qualified testing agency to perform tests and inspections. - B. Perform tests and inspections. - After installing conductors and cables and before electrical circuitry has been energized, test service entrance and feeder conductors for compliance with requirements. - 2.
+- A. Testing Agency: Engage a qualified testing agency to perform tests and inspections. - B. Perform tests and inspections. - 1.
+After installing conductors and cables and before electrical circuitry has been energized, test service entrance and feeder conductors for compliance with requirements. - 2.
 Perform each of the following visual and electrical tests: - a.
-Inspect exposed sections of conductor and cable for physical damage and correct connection according to the single-line diagram. - b.
+Inspect exposed sections of conductor and cable for physical damage and correct connection according to the single-line diagram.

+- b.
 Test bolted connections for high resistance using one of the following: - 1) A low-resistance ohmmeter. - 2) Calibrated torque wrench. - 3) Thermographic survey. - c.
 Inspect compression-applied connectors for correct cable match and indentation. - d.
 Inspect for correct identification. - e.
 Inspect cable jacket and condition. - f.
 Insulation-resistance test on each conductor for ground and adjacent conductors.
 Apply a potential of 500-V dc for 300-V rated cable and 1000-V dc for 600-V rated cable for a one-minute duration. - g.
-Continuity test on each conductor and cable. - Uniform resistance of parallel conductors. - 3.
+Continuity test on each conductor and cable. - h.
+Uniform resistance of parallel conductors. - 3.
 Infrared Scanning: After Substantial Completion, but before Final Acceptance, perform an infrared scan of each splice in conductors No. 3 AWG and larger.
 Remove box and equipment covers so splices are accessible to portable scanner.
-Correct deficiencies determined during the scan. - a.
-Instrument: Use an infrared scanning device designed to measure temperature or to detect significant deviations from normal values.
-Provide calibration record for device. - Record of Infrared Scanning: Prepare a certified report that identifies switches checked and that describes scanning results.
-Include notation of deficiencies detected, remedial action taken, and observations after remedial action. - C. Cables will be considered defective if they do not pass tests and inspections.
+Correct deficiencies determined during the scan. - Instrument: Use an infrared scanning device designed to measure temperature or to detect significant deviations from normal values.
+Provide calibration record for device. - b.
+Record of Infrared Scanning: Prepare a certified report that identifies switches checked and that describes scanning results.
+Include notation of deficiencies detected, remedial action taken, and observations after remedial action. - C. Cables will be considered defective if they do not pass tests and inspections. - D. Prepare test and inspection reports to record the following: - Procedures used. - 2.
+Results that comply with requirements. - 3.
+Results that do not comply with requirements, and corrective action taken to achieve compliance with requirements.